sirixdb/sirix-svelte-frontend/src/components/dbsView/README.md

 ## `DeleteDialog.svelte`

-This component renders a modal confirming that the user indeed wishes to delete a given database or resource.
-It also handles logic related to the actual deletion, including refreshing the svelte store of databases and resources.
+This component renders an alert confirming that the user indeed wishes to delete a given database or resource.
+It handles logic related to the actual deletion, including refreshing the svelte store of databases and resources.

-## `AddDialog.svelte`

-This component renders a modal in which it will render one of the following, depending on the props passed to it:

-+ render `AddDatabase.svelte`
-+ render `AddResource.svelte`

 ## `AddDatabase.svelte`